🚴 Tulips route by bike

 I provide you a gpx file so you can easily follow the route using your mobile phone.
-You just keep in mind that the best months to see them are April and May, although it depends on the weather of that year.
+You just keep in mind that the best months to see them are between March, April and early May, although it depends on the weather of that year.
 Don’t worry, I will give some tips to know the best weeks to do the route 😉

 ➽ Tips for the tulips cycling route

 The flowering usually begins at the end of March, there are some webs where you can check the status of the flowers:

 – This page from Tulips in Holland website: Weekly tulips and flower update.

 – The next website informs you about the locations where the most beautiful fields are flowering.
 I think it is a new website, maybe available since last year: Flower Radar.